neospl0it/neospl0it.github.io/_posts/2024-09-23-hide-secrets-on-jpg-images.md

 ---
-title: "How to Hide Secrets Inside JPG Images Using a Python"
+title: "How to Hide Secrets Inside JPG Images Using Python"
-description: "Inject secret messages and files into JPG images and extract them using Python"
+description: "Learn how to hide secret messages or files inside JPG images using Python and a hex editor.
+A step-by-step guide to simple steganography."
 date: 2024-09-23
 categories: [Cybersecurity, Steganography]
 tags: [JPG, hex-editor, python, steganography, secrets]